DavidRaab/website/content/posts/2023-01-07-perl-regex-parsing-with-g-option.md

 keywords: perl, parsing, parser, regex
 ---

-Perl regexes have the `/g` modificator that is worth knowing about.
-As you can do a lot of advanced things with this modificator.
+Perl regexes have the `/g` modifier that is worth knowing about, as you can do a lot of advanced things with this modifier.
 But here are the basics first.

 # Context

-First we need to understand that Perl has two different contexts and in both contexts the `/g` modificator works differently.
+First we need to understand that Perl has two different contexts and in both contexts the `/g` modifier works differently.

 ## List context